Why ADHD Often Looks Different In Women

 ADHD coaching is a good fit if you

-• Feel overwhelmed, burnt out, or stuck despite being capable and motivated
+- Feel overwhelmed, burnt out, or mentally overloaded

-• Want help with follow‑through, routines, emotional regulation, or mental load
+- Want support with follow‑through, routines, or emotional regulation

-❌ ADHD coaching may not be the right fit if you:
+When ADHD coaching may not be the right fit

 A supportive next step — without pressure